 Consistently rated one of the best Italian restaurants in the state, Cafe Prima Pasta delivers delicious house-made pasta – and has been doing so for the past couple of decades.
 The crab ravioli is the star of the menu, though.
 It's filled with deliciously sweet crab meat and comes served in a creamy lobster sauce, so every bite is a perfect morsel of seafood flavor.

-Developed by BoccaLupo's chef Bruce Logue, this black spaghetti dish is quite unlike any other pasta you've tried before.
-The intense black color comes from squid ink, and the sauce is a real treat – it's made with red shrimp and hot Calabrian sausage (for a hint of heat and spice), and it comes topped with plenty of scallions.
-Customers say it's a winning combination.
+A recipe developed by BoccaLupo's chef Bruce Logue, the black spaghetti dish is unlike any other pasta you've tried before.
+With an intense black color from the squid ink and warm heat from the hot sausage, the sauce is a real treat, made with hot calabrese sausage, red shrimp and spring onions.

 Although you'll find carbonara dishes all over the world, the one at Fête Hawaii is a slight deviation from the classic – which, according to diners, only serves to make it even tastier.
 The silky-smooth sauce incorporates two cheeses, Parmesan and pecorino, and it's tossed with perfectly al dente spaghetti, plus a heavenly mix of bacon and Portuguese sausage.